 The Company operates on the basis of a management contract entered into with Societatea de Administrare a Investițiilor Muntenia Invest S.A.
-The majority shareholder of Societatea de Administrare a Investițiilor Muntenia Invest S.A. is Lion Capital S.A. (the former SIF Banat-Crișana S.A.) holding 99.98% of the share capital as at 30 June 2023.
+The majority shareholder of Societatea de Administrare a Investițiilor Muntenia Invest S.A. is Lion Capital S.A. (the former SIF Banat-Crișana S.A.) which held 99.98% of the share capital as at 30 September 2023.